aelfric/ncfl-livedocs/events/cx.md

 Low-point wins (where the winning team has fewer points than the losing team) are allowed.

-For our common speaker point guide, you can think of the score as ignoring the 2 at the beginning and seeing the other two numbers as your grade on a normal 100-point scale.
-For example, a 29.8 is like a 98 grade, which is an A+, and a 27.1 is like a 71 grade, which is a C-.

 ### No mavericks allowed

 Policy Debate is a team event.
 Both partners must participate in each debate or